Sourov-Ahmed-2005034/AlCo_ML_Energy_Prediction/README.md

 ### 3. Elemental Reference Energies

-Pure FCC Al and pure FCC Co structures were generated and evaluated using the same CHGNet model.
+Pure FCC Al and FCC Co structures were generated and evaluated using the same pretrained CHGNet model.

-These elemental energies were used as reference values for calculating an energy-based thermodynamic descriptor.
+These energies were then used as elemental reference values for calculating an energy-based thermodynamic descriptor.

 ### 4. FCC-Constrained Static Formation-Energy Estimate